PipeWire/pipewire/doc/architecture.md

 should listen for these state changes and cache them.
 There is no need (or mechanism) to query the state of the server.

-The server also have a registry object that, when listening to, will broadcast the presence of global objects and any changes in their state.
+The server also has a registry object that, when listening to, will broadcast the presence of global objects and any changes in their state.